-BNE: A Republican religious leader has stated on television that the assassination of Venezuela's democratically elected president, Hugo Chavez, would be a good thing.
-Pat Robertson, a TV evangelist and close friend of George W. Bush, said killing Chavez would be cheaper than starting a war to remove him.
+BNE: In an outrageous and inexplicable outburst on US television, a Republican religious broadcaster has stated the assassination of Venezuela's democratically elected president, Hugo Chavez, would be sound foreign policy.
+Pat Robertson, a TV evangelist and staunch supporter and ally of George W. Bush, said killing Chavez would be cheaper than starting a war to oust him.
 He added that getting rid of Chavez would stop Venezuela from becoming a "launching pad for communist influence and Muslim extremism".
-He also said: "I think the time has come that we [take him out]".
+He also said: "We have the ability to take him out, and I think the time has come that we exercise that ability.
+We don't need another \$200 billion war to get rid of one strong-arm dictator."